- What’s the difference between fuel efficiency and fuel economy?

 Stand next to the entrance ramp of a busy freeway at rush hour or walk into an American Eagle clothing store and the first thing you’ll notice is the noise.
 The din can seem deafening, and it’s tempting to imagine channeling that sound energy into a way to power streetlights and electric cars — or at least to charge your smartphone.

-“There is definitely energy contained in that sound,” says David Cohen-Tanugi, vice president of the MIT Energy Club and a John S. Hennessy Fellow in MIT’s Materials Science and Engineering department.
+“There is definitely energy contained in that sound,” says David Cohen-Tanugi, vice president of the MIT Energy Club and a John S. Hennessy Fellow in MIT’s Department of Materials Science and Engineering.
 “But the density of the energy is very low, and there is no way to capture it all.
 You’d have to have obscenely loud, continuous noise for harvesting to be worthwhile.”

 That’s not to say researchers aren’t examining ways to transfer environmental noise into electrical energy.
 Passing trains and subways aren’t only loud, but their surroundings rattle and vibrate as they pass, and part of the thrill of a rock concert is feeling the whole auditorium shake.
 “There’s a strong interplay between vibrations through the medium that you hear through — air or water — and the physical objects around you,” says Cohen-Tanugi.
 “It’s perfectly conceivable to absorb that movement and glean useable energy.
 You’re not going to power a city with it, but you can power small devices.”